 Illustration: Only a fool would deny the benefits of wise counsel.
-But it is certainly possible today to have lots of counseling with little wise counsel involved.
+But it is certainly possible today to have lots of counseling with little wisdom.
 The world is full of people who spend hard-earned money to go see professional counselors, more for therapeutic purposes and less for truth-seeking purposes.
-As they do, many distance themselves from their Lord's will and their church family, becoming more self-centered than Christ-centered.
-Well, that is not the kind of counselor we read about here.
+As they do, many distance themselves from their Lord and their church family, becoming more self-centered than Christ-centered.
+That is not the kind of counselor we read about here.
 Note with me two special things about this Counselor with me.

-A. The counsel of this Counselor is not the advice of a professional, but the declarations of omniscience.
+A. The counsel of this Counselor are the declarations of omniscience.
 He does not give us advice; He declares to us what is so.
 He knows everything.
 His counsel is far superior to anything man can provide for us, because He is far superior to any man.
 Another Isaiah passage very important to Handel's Messiah celebrates the superiority of this Counselor (Isa.
-40:12-31).
+40:12-14, 25-31).

-Any counselor who could honestly guarantee the outcome mentioned at the end of that chapter would make a lot of money in our day.
+Any counselor who could honestly guarantee the outcome mentioned at the end of Isaiah 40 would make a lot of money in our day.
 None of them can, because none of them are the Wonderful Counselor.
 But the Child of Christmas can make this guarantee, because He is the Counselor that pronounces the declarations of omniscience, not the fallible advice of limited men.
-Are we listening to Him?
+Are we seeking His counsel or man's?

-B. The counsel of this Counselor is not natural common sense, but wonder-working supernatural power.
+B. The counsel of this Counselor is wonder-working, supernatural power.
 The promised Child is called the Wonderful Counselor.
 The passage we just read taught us that this kind of counsel put the stars in the heavens.
-The word wonderful in the Hebrew Old Testament means far more than it does in our own language.
-It means wonder-working or miraculous.
+The word wonderful in the Hebrew Old Testament means wonderworking or miraculous.

 Any human counselor who is honest has to warn his client not to expect miracles.
-The name of the child of Christmas teaches us to expect miracles from Him.
-The sin problem we face is so severe it takes miraculous counsel, a word of supernatural wonder-working power, to deal with that problem.
+The name of the Child of Christmas promises us miracles from Him.
+The sin problem we face is so severe it takes miraculous counsel, a word of supernatural wonder-working power, to cure that problem.
 Paul says in Romans, "Faith comes by hearing, and hearing by the Word of God."
 Luke tells us that God's Word is "living and powerful and sharper than any two-edged sword" (Heb.

 4:12).
-God's Word has the wonderworking miraculous power to open our blind eyes and to make us believers.
+God's Word has the wonder-working power to open our blind eyes and to make us believers.
 It not only tells us how to be saved.
 It saves us.